The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 # Abilities

-Also more commonly known as your off-Global Cooldown (oGCD) skills, these are the most important part of your rotational parity as a Dragoon.
+Also more commonly known as your oGCD skills, these are the most important part of your rotational parity as a Dragoon.
 Once you have your GCD skeleton laid out, you overlay the oGCD rotation on top of it to form the full rotation.

 ## Buffs